Vonng/pigsty/docs/t-backup.md

 # Redo other replicas of the cluster
 pg reinit <cluster> # Reset the other instance members of the cluster in turn
 ```

+There are other handy tools can be used for manage backups: pg_backrest & pg_probackup.